Siege of Kolberg (Seven Years' War): Third siege (1761)

 Tottleben, who had commanded the Russian spring campaigns in Pomerania the year before, committed treason and revealed to Frederick the Russian plans to besiege Kolberg again in 1761.
 Once Frederick was aware of that, he ordered supplies to the fortress and withdrew prince Friedrich Eugen of Württemberg from the Swedish front in Mecklenburg.

 Württemberg reached Kolberg on 4 July, and he commanded a reinforced defense force of 12,000 troops.
-Russian commander Pyotr Alexandrovich Rumyantsev-Zadunaisky, commanding a weaker force, took quarter in nearby Köslin (now Koszalin) on 23 June, awaiting reinforcements.
+Russian commander Lieutenant General Pyotr Alexandrovich Rumyantsev-Zadunaisky, commanding a weaker force, took quarter in nearby Köslin (now Koszalin) on 23 June, awaiting reinforcements.
+Lieutenant Colonel Ivan Ivanovich Möller-Sakomelsky was commander of the artillery under Rumyantsev, and was later entrusted with organizing and commanding one of the army's first light infantry units.
+Vice Admiral Andrey Ivanovich Polyansky's squadron carried out the blockade from the sea.
+It included 24 ships, 1,300 guns and 7,000 marines.
+There was also allied with Russia a Swedish detachment of 9 ships and 438 guns.
 Württemberg's plan to attack Rumyantsev as long as the odds favoured Prussia was cancelled by Frederick as too risky.
 After 3,000 Russian troops had reinforced Rumyantsev in mid-August, he laid siege to Kolberg on 22 August.

 Twenty-three Russian warships assisted Rumyantsev; an additional eight Swedish warships joined later.
 The town was continuously bombarded from 25 August to 25 September.
 On 18 September, Rumyantsev stormed Württemberg's defense outside the town, suffering 3,000 casualties with little ground gained.
 He then changed his strategy from preparing storms to cutting off Kolberg from supplies.